-Ariel Investments, LLC ("Ariel"), a Delaware limited liability company, is an investment adviser that manages investment strategies seeking long-term capital appreciation by investing primarily in equity investments.
+Ariel Investments, LLC ("Ariel"1), a Delaware limited liability company, is an investment adviser that manages investment strategies seeking long-term capital appreciation by investing primarily in equity investments.
 Ariel utilizes bottom-up, fundamental analysis to select quality company stocks.
 The firm exists to transform the lives of those who entrust it with their financial futures including institutional investors, professional advisors, investment consultants and future-thinking individuals from all walks of life.

-Ownership of the firm is held directly in Ariel and indirectly through a holding company, Ariel Capital Management Holdings, Inc. Co-CEOs John W. Rogers, Jr. and Mellody Hobson have a controlling interest (currently 76.2%) in the combined companies.
+Ownership of the firm is held directly in Ariel and indirectly through a holding company, Ariel Capital Management Holdings, Inc. Co-CEOs John W. Rogers, Jr. and Mellody Hobson have a controlling interest (76.2% as of December 31, 2024) in the combined companies.